The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 1. GENERAL PROVISIONS

 1.1.
-A doctor for medical and social expertise (hereinafter referred to as the "Employee") refers to specialists.
+A medical and social examination doctor (hereinafter referred to as the “Worker”) is a specialist.

 1.2.
-This job description defines the functional duties, rights, obligations, responsibilities, working conditions, relationships (positional relations) of the Employee, criteria for assessing his business qualities and work results when performing work in the specialty and directly at the workplace in "____________________" (hereinafter - " Employer").
+This job description defines the functional responsibilities, rights, duties, responsibilities, working conditions, relationships (positional connections) of the Employee, criteria for assessing his business qualities and work results when performing work in his specialty and directly at the workplace in "____________________" (hereinafter - " Employer").

 1.3.
-The employee is appointed to the position and dismissed from the position by the order of the Employer in accordance with the procedure established by the current labor legislation.
+An employee is appointed to a position and dismissed from a position by order of the Employer in accordance with the current labor legislation ok.

 1.4.
 The employee reports directly to ____________________.